Albert Tumenov: Absolute Championship Berkut

-On 6 March, 2017 Tumenov signed a three-fight deal with the ACB.
+On 6 March 2017 Tumenov signed a three-fight deal with the ACB.

-Tumenov was tabbed as a short notice replacement for Marcelo Alfaya and faced Ismael de Jesus on May 20, 2017 at ACB 61.
+Tumenov was tabbed as a short notice replacement for Marcelo Alfaya and faced Ismael de Jesus on May 20, 2017, at ACB 61.
 He won the fight via knockout in the first round.

-Tumenov was expected to fight at ACB 80 on February 17, 2018 in Krasnodar, Russia against Mukhamed Berkhamov, but the latter got injured and was replaced by Nah-Shon Burrell.
+Tumenov was expected to fight at ACB 80 on February 17, 2018, in Krasnodar, Russia against Mukhamed Berkhamov, but the latter got injured and was replaced by Nah-Shon Burrell.
 Tumenov won the fight by unanimous decision (30–27, 30–27, 30–27).

 Tumenov fought Ciro Rodrigues for the welterweight championship at ACB 89 on September 8, 2018.
 Tumenov won the fight via technical knockout in the third round and claimed the championship.

-After ACB and WFCA merged to become ACA, Tumenov claimed the ACA Welterweight Champion by defeating Murad Abdulaev via unanimous decision on April 27, 2019 at ACA 95: Tumenov vs. Abdulaev.
+After ACB and WFCA merged to become ACA, Tumenov claimed the ACA Welterweight Champion by defeating Murad Abdulaev via unanimous decision on April 27, 2019, at ACA 95: Tumenov vs. Abdulaev.

-Tumenov defended the title facing Beslan Ushukov on November 29, 2019 at ACA 102: Tumenov vs. Ushukov.
+Tumenov defended the title facing Beslan Ushukov on November 29, 2019, at ACA 102: Tumenov vs. Ushukov.
 He won the bout via knockout in the second round.

 After two years trying to sign with the UFC, Tumenov resigned with ACA.

-In his ACA return, Tumenov faced Gadzhimurad Khiramagomedov on October 4, 2022 at ACA 146.
+In his ACA return, Tumenov faced Gadzhimurad Khiramagomedov on October 4, 2022, at ACA 146.
 He won the bout via unanimous decision.

-Tumenov faced Altynbek Mamashov in the Quarterfinal of the 2023 ACA Welterweight Grand Prix on March 17, 2023 at ACA 154: Vakhaev vs Goncharov, winning the bout via unanimous decision.
+Tumenov faced Altynbek Mamashov in the Quarterfinal of the 2023 ACA Welterweight Grand Prix on March 17, 2023, at ACA 154: Vakhaev vs Goncharov, winning the bout via unanimous decision.

+In the semi-finals, Tumenov faced reigning champ Ustarmagomed Gadzhidaudov for the ACA Welterweight Champion on December 24, 2023, at ACA 168: Gadzhidaudov vs. Tumenov, winning the bout and belt via fifth-round knockout.